 Brain abnormalities or damage such as infection,

-Factors that increase the risk of a seizure disorder include: Premature birth
+Factors that may increase your child's chance of seizure disorder include: Premature birth

 or low birth weight